pikeman20/bumper-dev/docs/origins.md

-### Bumper Origins
+# Bumper Origins & Maintenance

+The **Bumper** project was originally created by [@torbjornaxelsson](https://github.com/torbjornaxelsson) in 2017 as a reverse engineering tool to interface with certain EcoVacs robotic vacuums.
-@torbjornaxelsson created Bumper originally in 2017 and the project reached its original goal and remained in a stable, but stale state with the last commit in Dec 2017.
+It successfully reached its initial goal and remained in a stable (but no longer actively maintained) state, with the last update committed in December 2017.

-Since the original release of Bumper newer bots have been released that use different protocols, and in early 2019 it was decided that @bmartin5692 would take over development moving forward.
-This fork was detached and all future development of bumper will take place here.

-#### Archive

-The original bumper code base has been branched off as [v0.1.0](https://github.com/bmartin5692/bumper/tree/v0.1.0) and will remain in the original state.
-This branch _may_ work for older models (M81 Pro, N79S, etc.), but the master branch should be tried first as it contains many changes and fixes over the original with active development moving forward.
+In early 2019, [@bmartin5692](https://github.com/bmartin5692) picked up the project to support newer vacuum models that use updated protocols.
+His fork introduced key changes and improvements to the original codebase and continued development for several years.

+Later, [@edenhaus](https://github.com/edenhaus) forked the project to refactor and modernize large portions of the codebase, aiming to clean up architectural issues, enhance maintainability, and support more recent devices.
+This fork has since diverged significantly and is now actively maintained as the primary development source going forward.

+## 🔧 Current Maintenance

+This repository is now the **actively maintained** version of Bumper.
+It includes:

+-   Major refactors for stability and code clarity
+-   Updated support for newer EcoVacs models and protocols
+-   Improved documentation
+-   Better compatibility with modern environments

+## 📦 Legacy Versions

+If you're looking for the older versions:

+-   The original 2017 codebase by @torbjornaxelsson is archived.
+-   The intermediate development fork by @bmartin5692 is still available.
+-   A historical snapshot of the pre-refactor code is preserved as [`v0.1.0`](https://github.com/bmartin5692/bumper/tree/v0.1.0) in his fork.

+> ⚠️ That legacy version may still work with some early models (e.g. M81 Pro, N79S),
+> but for all current and future use, this repository is recommended.